ICarly season 5

 The fifth season of iCarly began airing on Nickelodeon on August 13, 2011, and finished its run on January 21, 2012.

 This season features Carly Shay (Miranda Cosgrove), Sam Puckett (Jennette McCurdy), Freddie Benson (Nathan Kress) and Gibby Gibson (Noah Munck) as their web show, iCarly, is becoming more popular worldwide, with Sam and Freddie now as a confirmed couple, until the episode, "iLove You".

 Jerry Trainor co-stars as Carly's older brother Spencer, and Noah Munck co-stars as Gibby.
-This season had the specials "iLost My Mind", "iDate Sam & Freddie", "iBloop 2: Electric Bloopaloo", "iStill Psycho, and "iMeet the First Lady".
+This season had the specials "iLost My Mind", "iDate Sam & Freddie", "iBloop 2: Electric Bloopaloo", "iStill Psycho", and "iMeet the First Lady".

 Season synopsis

 Following the events of "iOMG", Sam checks herself into a mental hospital, unable to handle her mixed feelings towards Freddie.
 During an iCarly webcast live from the institution, Freddie and Sam share a kiss, symbolizing the start of a new relationship.

 In the next few episodes ("iDate Sam & Freddie", "iCan't Take It", and "iLove You"), Sam and Freddie continue their relationship.
-In "iDate Sam & Freddie", Freddie and Sam are constantly arguing, and enlist the help of Carly to resolve all their fights.
-By the end of the episode, Carly is fed up and tells them to simply break up if all they do is fight.
-In "iCan't Take It," Freddie and Sam have stopped arguing, but their relationship proves to create problems for those around him.
+In "iDate Sam & Freddie", Freddie and Sam are constantly arguing, and enlist the help of Carly to resolve all their fights, until Carly gets fed up and tells them to simply break up if all they do is fight.
+In "iCan't Take It", Freddie and Sam have stopped arguing, but their relationship creates problems for those around them.
 Gibby, indignant at Sam now directing her violent tendencies towards him now that she is dating her previous target, devises a plan to break them up with the help of Freddie's disapproving mother.
 This plan nearly works but Carly eventually convinces them to make up.
-In "iLove You," Freddie and Sam's relationship comes to an official end after they realize they have little to nothing in common with each other, though not before they profess their love for one another and suggest that they may rekindle their relationship.
+In "iLove You", Freddie and Sam's relationship comes to an official end after they realize they have hardly anything in common with each other, though not before they profess their love for one another and suggest that they may rekindle their relationship.

 After the first few episodes of this season, T-Bo moves into Freddie and Mrs. Benson's apartment in Bushwell Plaza after being evicted from The Groovy Smoothie.
 Sam and Freddie help him do this by disguising him as a respectful gentleman.
 This initially works, but Mrs. Benson later evicts him upon discovering his true personality, though she later has a change of heart and decides to let him stay after he rescues the gang from an obsessed fan.